Ronald Gene Simmons: Autopsy results, victim identification, and other evidence

-On January 5, 1988, Prosecutor John Bynam stated that the gun used to kill Kathy Kendrick and J.D.
+On January 5, 1988, Prosecutor John Bynum stated that the gun used to kill Kathy Kendrick and J.D.
 Chaffin in Russellville was also used to kill Sheila, Simmons' daughter.
 Ballistics tests confirmed that bullets found in their bodies were fired from the same .22-caliber pistol.
 In May 1988, ballistic expert Paul McDonald testified that the bullets from the Sinclair Mini Market matched those fired from the nine-shot revolver surrendered by Simmons, used in the killings of Kendrick and Chaffin.
+The bullets were 22-caliber hollow points.

 During the trial for the family's deaths, Dr. Bennett Preston, the former assistant state medical examiner, testified that all adult victims had been fatally shot, while all minor victims had been strangled using a type of rope.

 Victims

 The autopsy results showed that the victims died from gunshots or strangulation.